TymoteuszPilarz/resource-embedder/README.md

 # ResourceEmbedder

 Cmake script designed to embed any resource file into the executable at compile time.
-Cmake script designed to embed any resource file into the executable at compile time.

 # USAGE:
 1) Use "set(EMBEDDED_RESOURCES <file_path1> [: <variable_name1>]